The Cleanup Process

 Associated Regulations: 18AAC 75.340, See 18 AAC 75, Article 3 (PDF 683K), updated June 17, 2015.

 Methods Two and Three are described in the Cleanup Level Guidance and Method Four in the above Risk Assessment Procedures Manual.
-The qualified person recommends a level based on the contaminant and the pathways of exposure by which humans or the environment might be harmed.
+The qualified environmental professional recommends a level based on the contaminant and the pathways of exposure by which humans or the environment might be harmed.
 When using Method Two, Three, or Four, cleanup levels may need to be adjusted to account for cumulative risk effects.

 For printable tables for Methods One and Two, please see 18 AAC 75, Article 3, and scroll to Section 341.

 Groundwater cleanup levels are based on drinking water standards.
 To determine groundwater cleanup levels, use Table C in 18 AAC 75.345.

 (For a printable version, please see 18 AAC 75, Article 3 and scroll to Section 345.)
 The qualified environmental professional may demonstrate that groundwater is not a source of drinking water in accordance with 18 AAC 75.350.

 - Sediment - no levels have been set in regulation for sediments, but screening levels are available in the above Ecoscoping Guidance.
 Levels are approved by DEC on a site specific basis.